See by:open filter

 Réna is taking leads on AfricaTech across the firm, and she is a member of the Automotive Tech & Mobility group.

-Louisa Kallhoff is an associate in the Düsseldorf office and a member of the practice group Employment Law.
+Louisa Kallhoff is an experienced Managing Associate in the Düsseldorf office and a member of Orrick's German Employment Law Practice.

 Louisa advises national and international companies on all issues of individual and collective employment law.

 Elena Kamenir, an Associate in Orrick's Washington, D.C., office, is a member of the Antitrust and Competition practice group.
-Her practice focuses on government investigations, antitrust counseling and litigation.
+Elena's practice focuses on merger clearance, civil litigation, and antitrust counseling.

-Lawrence Kane, a San Francisco corporate partner, represents newly formed and high growth technology companies as well as more established companies in a wide range of transactions.
+Larry Kane, a San Francisco corporate partner, represents newly formed and high growth technology companies and venture and private equity investors.

-Charles Kaplan is an experienced arbitration lawyer based in Orrick’s Paris office.
-He has conducted arbitrations on gas pricing disputes, oil production sharing agreements, tax stabilization agreements, international joint ventures, as well as aircraft development programs, in France and elsewhere.
+Charles Kaplan is a highly specialized arbitration lawyer based in Orrick’s Paris office.
+He has conducted arbitrations on EPC Contracts, oil production sharing agreements, gas pricing disputes, tax stabilization agreements, international joint ventures, as well as aircraft development programs, in France and elsewhere.